 The fund offers:

-- Competitive return potential that can complement a diversified portfolio.
+- A liquid alternative option to complement a diversified portfolio.

 - Low correlation to equity markets to enhance an overall portfolio’s diversification.